zagyar/vagrant-xubuntu-dev-box/README.md

 	config.proxy.https    = "http://yourproxy:8080"
 	config.proxy.no_proxy = "localhost,127.0.0.1"

+The provision includes several tools and libraries.
+Include the scripts into the provisioning for the environment as you need.
+Find the scripts within the following folder structure in this repository.

+* provision				-> select basic tools
+* provision/db 			-> select your database/s
+* provision/ide 		-> select your favorite IDE
+* provision/depl 		-> select your deployment tools
+* provision/libs 		-> select libraries (only C++ so far)
+* provision/scm 		-> select your software configuration management tool
+* provision/lang/cpp	-> select compiler and tools for C++

 Clone this repository, then from the repository folder run this command:

     vagrant up && vagrant reload

 The `ubuntu` user password is `ubuntu`.
+The `vagrant` user password is `vagrant`.

 ## Notes

 * Add your local customisation to `provision/local.sh`.
-* Edit `provision/nodejs.sh` to select your NodeJS version.
 * [nvm](https://github.com/creationix/nvm) is also installed, so it provides another mechanism to switch to other NodeJS versions.
-* The Vagrantfile copies your private key to the VM so you can access Github et al. via SSH.
-It assumes the private key file can be found in `~/.ssh/id_rsa` on the host machine.
-* You can also SSH to the VM as user `ubuntu`, using `vagrant ssh`

 ## Ideas

-* the share folder should be accessable with a variable
+* the shared folder should be accessable with a variable
+* testing ansible